jacobheric/www.jacobheric.com/README.md

 **data**

-Data is stored in json files.
+Posts are authored as markdown files with YAML frontmatter in `posts/`.
+`deno task loadPosts` compiles them into `lib/db/posts.json` for fast runtime reads.
 I built a version that uses deno's kv store but I blew the read/write limits way too quickly.
 That version is here: https://github.com/jacobheric/www.jacobheric.com/tree/kv